 Leverage the power of checklists by turning image optimization into a documented, repeatable process that can be executed by anybody.
 Your exact requirements will naturally vary, but start with this 5-step outline for your checklist and refine from there:

 We’ve tried to stick to the classic image optimization techniques above but there are new tips and tricks emerging every day.
-Drop us a line in the comments if you have any to share or feel we’ve missed something that could be helpful to other WordPress site owners.
+Drop us a line in the comments if you have any to share or feel we’ve missed something that could be helpful to other WordPress site owners or questions about using Avada with WordPress.
 Happy optimizing!